-The first step in data processing involves removing the instrument response, converting the seismogram to velocity, and applying a pre-processing procedure that reduces the effect of earthquakes and compensates for the spectral characteristics of ambient noise.
+velocity, and applying a pre-processing procedure that reduces the effect of earthquakes and compensates for the spectral characteristics of ambient noise.
 The contamination of ambient noise recordings by earthquakes and non-stationary noise sources near the stations is partly removed by applying the procedure of "temporal normalization" which consists of computing the running average of the absolute value of the waveform amplitude in a window of fixed length and weighting the waveform at the center of the window by the inverse of that average.
-This is followed by spectral normalization or "whitening", which takes into account that the ambient noise amplitude spectrum is not flat in the frequency band of interest (potentially 1 - 50 seconds or wider).
+This is followed by spectral normalization or "whitening", which takes into account that the ambient noise amplitude spectrum is not flat in the frequency band of interest (potentially 1 - 50seconds or wider).
 To compensate for this, we divide the full noise spectrum (amplitude and phase) by the smoothed amplitude spectrum, resulting in all frequencies having comparable amplitudes.
-This broadens the frequency band of the ambient noise signal and reduces the effect of persistent monochromatic sources such as the Gulf of Guinea resonance documented by Shapiro et al. [2006].
+This broadens the frequency band of the ambient noise signal and reduces the effect of persistent monochromatic sources.

-Second, using these corrected waveforms, we perform cross-correlation between all station pairs.
+[9] Second, using these corrected waveforms, we perform cross-correlation between all station pairs.
 Cross-correlation is performed in the frequency domain using one-day windows.
 Cross-correlations are then added together (stacked) to obtain longer time series which enhances the signal to noise ratio.
-Examples of cross-correlations with respect to the same reference station (PAB) are shown in Figure 2 as a record section.

-The result of cross-correlation, stacking, and taking the negative time-derivative is a waveform proportional to the Green's function between the two stations (assuming a random isotropic ambient noise wavefield).
+Assuming a random, isotropic ambient noise wavefield, the result of cross-correlation and staking is identical to the Green's function (except for an additive phase factor which does not affect the group velocity measurements).
 Third, we measure group velocity dispersion on the Green's functions using the frequency-time analysis (FTAN) methodology [Levshin et al., 1972] exactly in the same way as it is done with earthquake waveforms.
 Due to the large number of empirical Green's functions that can be generated, however, group velocity measurements are carried out using an automated implementation of FTAN and a careful quality control of the results [Bensen et al., 2007].
 Phase velocities are also measured, but their discussion is beyond the scope of this paper.
 Dispersion measurements with interstation spacing of less than 3 complete wavelengths at each period are discarded.
 Because of the relatively short time period considered in this study (4 months) it has not been possible to perform a complete analysis of the error estimates using the temporal repeatability of the measurements.
 However, Bensen et al. [2007] find that frequency-dependent signal-to-noise ratio (SNR) is an acceptable proxy for measurement uncertainty, and we use this criterion to select reliable measurements.
 In particular, we have considered reliable those group velocity measurements that, at the considered period, have values of SNR > 10.

-Examples of group velocity measurements for selected paths are shown in Figure 3.
-Finally, we apply a tomographic inversion to the selected group velocity measurements between 6 and 30 s period to obtain fundamental-mode Rayleigh-wave group velocity maps on a 0.5×0.5 degree grid across the Iberian Peninsula.
+[10] Finally, we apply a tomographic inversion to the selected group velocity measurements between 6 and 30 s period to obtain fundamental-mode Rayleigh-wave group velocity maps on a $0.5 \times 0.5$ degree grid across the Iberian Peninsula.
 The tomography method is that of Barmin et al. [2001], which approximately accounts for the spatially extended frequency-dependent sensitivity of the waves by using Gaussian lateral sensitivity kernels.
-Although the use of spatially extended sensitivity kernels has only a small effect on the estimated maps at the periods considered [Ritzwoller et al. 2002], they help to provide a more accurate estimate of spatial resolution.
-Resolution is estimated using the method described in Barmin et al. [2001], and is equal to the standard deviation of a Gaussian fit to the resolution surface at each location.
+Although the use of spatially extended sensitivity kernels has only a small effect on the estimated maps at the periods considered [Ritzwoller et al., 2002], they help to provide a more accurate estimate of spatial resolution.
+This scalar quantity, instead of being obtained using the information from the resolution matrix, is determined as follows: for each grid point of the model we constructed a resolution kernel, which is a row of the resolution matrix, and we fit a 2-D spatial Gaussian function to the kernel and identified the resolution as twice the standard deviation of the Gaussian.

-Results
+3. Results